Ever wondered how to create a professional striped lawn like you see in football stadiums up and down the country?

 How Lawn Striping Works

-The stripes you see on a lawn are nothing more than light reflecting off blades of grass which are bent one direction or another.
+The stripes you see on a lawn are nothing more than light reflecting off blades of grass that are bent in one direction or another.

-Dark stripes are made from grass which is bent towards you.
+Dark stripes are made from grass that is bent towards you.
 It appears dark because you’re looking at the shadowy underside of the grass where the light can’t get to.